aleksivergano-spec/Ping-Pong/README.md

 # Ping-Pong
-A ping pong multiplayer game!
+A ping pong in local multiplayer game!